How to Get Out of Debt on a Low Income

 Low-Income vs. Poverty-Level

-The difference between “low income” and “poverty” can be the deciding factor when it comes to help with debt (and other financial challenges) from government sources.
+The difference between “low income” and “poverty” can be a critical factor when it comes to getting help with debt (and other financial challenges) from government sources.

 Poverty-level households – officially known as federal poverty guidelines – are based on the minimum income a family needs for food, clothing, transportation, shelter, and other necessities.